-ATLANTA — A group of banks and financial institution (FI) plaintiffs filed a brief Sept.
-20 in Georgia federal court opposing Equifax’s motion to dismiss claims related to its 2017 data breach, arguing that they sufficiently alleged injuries related to the defendant’s failure to protect their members’ personally identifiable information (PII) (In Re: Equifax Inc., Customer Data Security Breach Litigation, No. 1:17-md-2800, N.D.
+ATLANTA — A consolidated group of banks and financial institutions (FIs) failed to establish standing to sue under Article III of the U.S. Constitution, Equifax Inc. argues in a Nov.
+1 reply brief in Georgia federal court, seeking dismissal of negligence claims related to its 2017 data breach for failure to plead a cognizable injury (In Re: Equifax Inc., Customer Data Security Breach Litigation, No. 1:17-md-2800, N.D.
 Ga.).

 TOPEKA, Kan. — A Kansas Court of Appeals panel on Nov.
 2 vacated a magistrate judge’s decision to deny a woman’s request for DNA testing in a probate proceeding, finding that the judge abused his discretion by misunderstanding the law (In re Estate of Chad Allen Fechner, No. 118,809, Kan.
 App., 2018 Kan.
 App.
 LEXIS 59).

 WASHINGTON, D.C. — The U.S. Supreme Court on Oct.
 31 heard arguments about the propriety of cy pres settlements of class actions, with Google LLC, the federal government, a class of Google users and objectors to a class settlement all offering their opinions on whether such a settlement was fair in an underlying privacy case (Theodore H. Frank, et al. v.
 Paloma Gaos, et al., No. 17-961, U.S. Sup.).